 Before you begin the album design process, you’ll want to make sure that these items are taken care of beforehand:

-- Choose an album type and size: Choose from one of three album styles Shutterfly has to offer to match your desired look.
+- Choose an album type and size: Choose from one of three album or instant book styles Shutterfly has to offer to match your desired look.
 From there, you can decide which size you want to purchase between 8×8, 8×11, 10×10, 12×12, or 11×14.

 - Purchase images from your photographer: Make sure you go through your wedding photographers website or chip and purchase the ones you’ll want to keep forever.
 Some of these photos you may even decide to frame for your home in addition to adding to your wedding album.